 A liability for employee severance and retention benefits is recognized when (1) management has committed to a plan of termination; (2) the plan provides sufficient details, such as the employees affected, amounts to be paid, and expected dates of termination and payment; (3) it is unlikely that significant changes to the plan will be made or that the plan will be withdrawn; and (4) the plan has been communicated to employees.
-The cost of such benefits are accrued over the remaining service period.
+The cost of such benefits is accrued over the remaining service period.

-In September 2013, we implemented an employee severance and retention plan for employees at our manufacturing facility in Totowa, NJ ("Totowa Facility") to minimize employee turnover and encourage employees to remain with us through any potential plant closing.
+In September 2013, we implemented an employee severance and retention plan for employees at our Totowa Facility to minimize employee turnover and encourage employees to remain with us through any potential plant closing.
 The plan provides for severance for non-union employees and retention bonuses for management.
-If we succeed in our efforts to secure longer-term utilization of the Totowa Facility, the severance plan and retention bonuses will remain in effect.
-The total cash amount expected to be paid for severance and retention under this plan through June 2016, assuming a June 2015 plant closing, is approximately \$1.1 million.
-The plan-related expense incurred for the quarter ended March 31, 2014 is \$0.1 million and is included in research and development expense.
-The related accrued liability is \$0.2 million as of March 31, 2014.

-In addition, at the Totowa Facility, there are 14 employees who are subject to a collective bargaining agreement under which they would be eligible to receive severance payments if the Totowa Facility were closed.
-The plan-related expense incurred for the quarter ended March 31, 2014 is \$33,000 and is included in research and development expense.
-The related accrued liability is \$0.4 million as of March 31, 2014.
+The total cash amount expected to be paid for severance and retention under this plan assuming a June 2015 plant closing is approximately \$1.0 million.
+The plan-related expense for the three months ended March 31, 2015 was \$0.1 million and is included in research and development expense and cost of product sales.
+The related accrued liability is \$0.7 million as of March 31, 2015.
+In addition, at the Totowa Facility, there are 12 employees who are subject to a collective bargaining agreement under which they will be eligible to receive severance payments when the Totowa Facility is closed.
+The related accrued liability is \$0.4 million as of March 31, 2015.